 FULL |

-Instructs the optimizer to perform a full table scan using the primary key on the specified table. |
+Instructs the optimizer to perform a full table scan using the primary key for the specified table. |

 INDEX |

-Specifies to use a specific index on the table.
+Specifies the use of a specific index for the table.
 Its reverse operation is NO_INDEX. |

 NO_INDEX |

-Specifies to disable a specific index on the table.
+Specifies the disablement of a specific index for the table.
 Its reverse operation is INDEX. |

 INDEX_SS |

-Specifies to use a specific index and perform a skip scan on the table. |
+Specifies the use of a specific index with skip scan for the table. |

 PARALLEL |

-Specifies the degree of parallelism at the table level. |
+Specifies the parallelism level for the table. |

 USE_DAS |

-Specifies to use DAS for the specified table.
+Instructs the optimizer to use DAS for the specified table.
 Its reverse operation is NO_USE_DAS. |

 NO_USE_DAS |

-Specifies to disable DAS for the specified table.
+Instructs the optimizer to disable DAS for the specified table.
 Its reverse operation is USE_DAS. |

 USE_COLUMN_TABLE |

-Specifies to use columnar scanning for the table object.
+Specifies the use of columnar scanning for the table object.
 Its reverse operation is NO_USE_COLUMN_TABLE. |

 NO_USE_COLUMN_TABLE |

-Specifies to disable columnar scanning for the table object.
+Prohibits the use of columnar scanning for the table object.
 Its reverse operation is USE_COLUMN_TABLE. |

-DYNAMIC_SAMPLING hint
+DYNAMIC_SAMPLING Hint

 Syntax